Getting into a timeshare is easy. Getting out of a timeshare isn’t.

 “It’s all like a black ops program – off the books,” says Weir, a Marriott timeshare owner himself.

-How to litigate your way out of a timeshare
+How to litigate your way out

 Another way out: Hire an attorney.
 That’s what Peggy Bendel did when she couldn’t escape her timeshare.
-She contacted the company within the rescission period, a cooling-off period that allows you to cancel the purchase without any penalty, but the timeshare company wouldn’t let her out of the contract.
+She contacted the company within the rescission period, a cooling-off period that allows you to cancel the purchase without any penalty, but the company wouldn’t let her out of the contract.

 “They dragged out the process for nearly three months, offering various alternatives that would let them keep our money, which they are forbidden to do,” says Bendel, who owns a marketing firm in Tucson, Arizona.
 Finally, she hired a law firm to help her pull the “escape” cord.